About Black Fashion Week

-At Black Fashion Week USA, our mission is bold and unwavering: to elevate Designers of the African Diaspora by strengthening their socioeconomic power through strategic alliances and intentional exposure while preserving the culture of black fashion.
+Since 2014, our mission has been bold and unwavering: to elevate Designers of the African Diaspora by strengthening their socioeconomic power through strategic alliances and intentional exposure while preserving the culture of black fashion.

 From the runway to the community, our cultural platform is dedicated to advancing Black designers through fashion visibility, historical preservation, and strategic brand growth.